 The safety, health, and wellbeing of our patients, staff, and specialists are of utmost importance to us.
-Currently, everyone coming to Mercy Hospital is required to;
+Currently, everyone coming to Mercy Hospital is required to practice good hand hygiene.

 Receiving visitors from family and friends can be beneficial for recovery.
 Our visiting hours ensure that patients are able to get much needed rest, and nurses can provide the best possible care.

 To help keep everyone well, we ask that you delay your visit if you are feeling unwell.

 Mercy Hospital's buildings and grounds are smoke and vape free.

 Our day surgery units Coolock and Manaaki are open from 6.30 am to 7.00 pm.
 Because these units do not have a lot of space, visitor access is limited.
 Please speak with a nurse or reception staff about having a support person or visitors present.

 Our overnight wards are open for visitors from 2.00 pm to 8.00 pm.
 Friends and family are welcome but these visiting hours allow patients adequate time to rest and recover.